 The coastal tank barge module focuses on offshore tank barges and harbor tank barges that generally do not compete with the inland sector.
 Operating areas include Pacific, Atlantic, Gulf of Mexico, Caribbean and major harbors along the coasts.
 Barge capacities range from under 50,000 barrels to over 200,000 barrels and products moved are clean petroleum products, dirty petroleum products, chemicals, crude oil, and pressure products.

-Inland and Offshore Tugboats (coming soon)
+Inland and Offshore Tugboats (available)

 The inland and offshore tugboat module will focus primarily on “model bow” vessels operating within the US inland waterway system, and offshore (East Coast, West Coast, Gulf Coast, and the Caribbean).
 The vessel categories in this module include articulated tugs, offshore tugs, inland tugboats, inland deck lugger tugs, harbor and tractor tugs.
 Horsepower ranges from 800 to 10,000 and are used in various maritime operations.